DLC-link/dlc-btc-lib/README.md

 The transaction fee rate is calculated by taking the maximum value among three metrics from the Bitcoin blockchain:

-- Average fee rate from the last two blocks
+- Average fee rate from the last two blocks `/api/v1/mining/blocks/fee-rates/24h`
-- Current mempool block's median fee rate
+- Current mempool block's median fee rate `/api/v1/fees/mempool-blocks`
-- Estimated "fastest" fee rate
+- Recommended "fastest" fee rate by API `/api/v1/fees/recommended`

 Each metric is adjusted by an optional multiplier (defaults to 1.0) and the final result is rounded up to the nearest whole number.
 For regtest environments, a fixed fee rate of 2 is used.